Zhangjiakou Hebei, China Travel Guide

 Summer (June-August): During summer there is warm to hot temperatures, averaging 20-28°C. This period receives the majority of the annual rainfall, often in short, intense showers.
 Humidity levels are moderate.
 Summer brings a pleasant escape from the intense heat of Beijing, especially in the higher elevations.

 Autumn (September-November): Autumn is a pleasant time to visit.
-Temperatures are cool and dry, averaging 5-15°C. Skies are frequently clear, with excellent visibility.
+Temperatures are temperate and dry, averaging 5-15°C. Skies are often clear, with excellent visibility.
 Precipitation decreases significantly as the season progresses.

-Winter (December-February): Winter is cold and dry, with temperatures frequently dropping well below freezing, averaging -15°C to -5°C. Snowfall is common, especially in mountainous areas like Chongli, ideal for winter sports.
-Humidity remains low, contributing to the crisp cold.
+Winter (December-February): Winter is cold and dry, having temperatures frequently dropping well colder than 0°c, averaging -15°C to -5°C. Snowfall is common, especially in mountainous areas like Chongli, ideal for winter sports.
+Moisture level remains low, helping the crisp cold.

 High Season: